What is an Icon?

 Icons,

-for our purposes, have to be uniquely important to life in England and
+for our purposes, had to be uniquely important to life in England and

 the people who live here.
 That we can all agree on.
 Some are obvious.